 I differentiate advice in my core areas of competence from more general advice.
 If I’m asked an investing or self-help question, I have no problem sharing my views.

 If the issue isn’t within my expertise, it’s unlikely I can add value.
 My goal is then to show empathy and not trivialize the concern being expressed by offering a glib solution (like, you need to get on Oprah).

 When I’m tempted to give advice, I think about the difference in my brain chemistry when I dispense it (a feeling of well-being and happiness) and the brain of the poor soul on the receiving end (like being attacked).

 That’s usually enough for me to switch from conveying advice to eliciting information.

-- To yourself: Buy a copy of Ask (hardcopy, Kindle, audiobook).
+- Buy a copy of Ask (hardcopy, Kindle, audiobook).

-- To your friends and family: Send them copies of Ask
+- Send your friends and family copies of Ask